Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Introduction

-In this paper, we evaluate the reproducibility and replicability of the study in~\cite{nguyen_predicting_2021}, a clinically-oriented research on a PD population.
+In this paper, we evaluate the reproducibility and replicability of the study in~\cite{nguyen_predicting_2021}, a clinically-oriented {study} on a PD population.
 The study in~\cite{nguyen_predicting_2021} is of particular interest as it uses the Parkinson’s Progression Markers Initiative (PPMI) dataset~\cite{marek_parkinsons_2018}, a large open access dataset to study Parkinson's disease.
 Moreover, it investigates the clinically relevant problem of trying to predict an individual's current and future disease severity over up to 4 years and it uses two different rs-fMRI-derived biomarkers: ReHo and fALFF.
-In~\cite{nguyen_predicting_2021}, the authors trained several machine learning models using regional measurements of ReHo or fALFF along with clinical and demographic features to predict Movement Disorder Society-Unified Parkinson’s Disease Rating Scale (MDS-UPDRS) total score at acquisition time and up to 4 years after.
-They selected n=82 PD patients by searching for those with rs-fMRI and MDS-UPDRS score at the same visit from the PPMI database and preprocessed the functional images to extract whole-brain maps of fALFF and ReHo.
+In~\cite{nguyen_predicting_2021}, the authors, {including current co-authors KPN and AAM}, trained several machine learning models using regional measurements of ReHo or fALFF along with clinical and demographic features to predict Movement Disorder Society-Unified Parkinson’s Disease Rating Scale (MDS-UPDRS) total score at acquisition time and up to 4 years after.
+They selected n=82 PD patients by searching for {all patients available at that time} with rs-fMRI and MDS-UPDRS score at the same visit from the PPMI database and preprocessed the functional images to extract whole-brain maps of fALFF and ReHo.
 They compared three atlases, splitting the brains in different numbers of regions to extract mean region-wise features which are fed to the machine learning models.
 They achieved better than chance performance for prediction at each time point with both fALFF and ReHo, e.g. r-squared of 0.304 and 0.242 for prediction of current severity with ReHo and fALFF respectively.
-Finally, the authors discussed the most important brain regions for prediction and evaluated the performance of their models on an external dataset.
+Finally, the authors discussed the most important brain regions for prediction.
+Although most studies do not perform external validation, authors of~\cite{nguyen_predicting_2021} {confirmed the predictiveness} of their models on an external dataset, {the next largest dataset available at the time: the Parkinson's Disease Biomarkers Program (PDBP) from NIH.
+On this dataset, they found reproducible model performance.}